LW — Lamb Weston Holdings, Inc.

 3. Forward Guidance and Outlook

-• Net Sales Guidance: Raised to a range of $6.45 billion to $6.55 billion, with an expected foreign exchange benefit.
+- Net Sales Guidance: Raised to a range of $6.45 billion to $6.55 billion, reflecting improved expectations for North America.

-• Adjusted EBITDA Guidance: Expected to be between $1.08 billion and $1.14 billion, factoring in risks from the ongoing Middle East conflict.
+- Adjusted EBITDA Guidance: Expected to be between $1.08 billion and $1.14 billion, accounting for risks associated with the ongoing conflict in the Middle East.

-• Volume Expectations: Anticipate high-single-digit volume growth in North America for the second half of the fiscal year, while international volumes may decline due to challenging market conditions.
+- Volume Expectations: Anticipated high-single-digit growth in North America for the second half, while international volumes are expected to decline year-over-year in the second half.

 4. Bad News, Challenges, or Points of Concern

-• International Segment Struggles: The International business faced challenges from a surplus in the European potato market, lower restaurant traffic, and competitive pressures, leading to a 1% decline in net sales.
+- International Segment Struggles: The International business faced challenges due to a surplus in the European potato market, lower restaurant traffic, and competitive pressures, leading to a 9% decline in net sales on a constant currency basis.

 5. Notable Q&A Insights